MarkusPiotrowski/wifisocket/Tutorial.md

 you have told your Wi-Fi router to give your sockets always the same IP address, it is very likely that the IP address may be different the next time you start your script or program.
 Instead, you may want to fetch the IP address dynamically, and you can do this by using the `find_sockets()` function with the MAC address as keyword argument:

     >>> coffee_machine = ws.find_sockets(mac=coffee_machine_mac)
     >>> print(coffee_machine)
     Socket(mac='00aa11bb22cc', ip='192.167.0.100')

+`coffee_machine` does now contain a tuple of (MAC address, IP address), which can directly be used as 'socket' argument for most commands in this module.

+Repeat this procedure for the other sockets.

 ## Switching, Switch Status and Heartbeat
 Switching with the `switch(socket, on_off)` function has already been demonstrated